OpenCadia/OpenCadia/README.md

 On some distributions you also have to install the libnsl library.

+For bluetooth adapters, you will probably need to install this:
+> sudo apt-get install bluetooth bluez-utils blueman

 ## MacOS
 Download the standalone executable and add your user account the privileges of accesing USB and serial ports:
 > sudo usermod -a -G dialout $USER </br>